Marjorie Taylor Greene

-Greene has promoted antisemitic, white supremacist, and far-right conspiracy theories, including the white genocide conspiracy theory, QAnon, and Pizzagate.
-Other extremist conspiracy theories she has promoted include government involvement in mass shootings in the United States, murders baselessly perpetrated by the Clinton family, and 9/11 conspiracy theories.
-Before running for Congress, she supported calls to execute prominent Democratic Party politicians, including Hillary Clinton and Barack Obama.
+Greene has promoted antisemitic and white supremacist views including the white genocide conspiracy theory, QAnon, and Pizzagate.
+She has amplified conspiracy theories that allege government involvement in mass shootings in the United States, implicate the Clinton family in murder, and suggest the attacks of 9/11 were a hoax.
+Before running for Congress, Greene supported calls to execute prominent Democratic Party politicians, including Hillary Clinton and Barack Obama.
 As a congresswoman, she equated the Democratic Party with Nazis, and compared COVID-19 safety measures to the persecution of Jews during the Holocaust, later apologizing for this comparison.
-During the 2022 Russian invasion of Ukraine, Greene promoted Russian propaganda and praised Vladimir Putin.
+During the Russian invasion of Ukraine, Greene promoted Russian propaganda and praised its president Vladimir Putin.
 Greene identifies as a Christian nationalist.

-A strong supporter of former president Donald Trump, Greene aided and supported Trump's attempts to overturn the 2020 U.S. presidential election and has since supported Trump's false claims of a stolen election.
-She called for the results of the 2020 U.S. presidential election in Georgia to be decertified, and was part of the Sedition Caucus, a group of Republican legislators who unsuccessfully challenged votes for Joe Biden during the 2021 United States Electoral College vote count, even though federal agencies and courts overseeing the election found no evidence of electoral fraud.
+A vocal advocate of President Donald Trump during his first presidency, Greene aided and supported Trump's attempts to overturn the 2020 U.S. presidential election and has promoted Trump's false claims of a stolen election.
+She called for the results of the 2020 U.S. presidential election in Georgia to be decertified, and was part of a group of Republican legislators who unsuccessfully challenged votes for Joe Biden during the 2021 United States Electoral College vote count, even though federal agencies and courts overseeing the election found no evidence of electoral fraud.
 Days after Biden's inauguration, Greene filed articles of impeachment alleging abuse of power.

-On February 4, 2021, the U.S. House of Representatives voted to remove her from all committee roles, in response to her statements and endorsements of political violence.
-Eleven Republicans joined the unanimous Democrats in the vote.
-She was appointed to new committee roles in January 2023.
+On February 4, 2021, the U.S. House of Representatives voted to remove Greene from all committee roles in response to her endorsements of political violence.
+Eleven Republicans joined unanimous Democrats in the vote.
+Greene was appointed to new committee roles in January 2023.
+In June 2023, Greene was expelled from the conservative House Freedom Caucus after insulting fellow caucus member Congresswoman Lauren Boebert.
+Greene unsuccessfully attempted to oust Mike Johnson from his role as Speaker of the House of Representatives on May 8, 2024.

+Greene publicly criticised Trump during his second presidency due to his opposition to publicly releasing the Epstein files.
+Trump responded by revoking his endorsement of Greene.

 Early life and education

-Greene was born in Milledgeville, Georgia, on May 27, 1974, the daughter of Robert Taylor.
-She graduated from South Forsyth High School in Cumming, Georgia in 1992, and the University of Georgia with a Bachelor of Business Administration in 1996.
+Marjorie Taylor was born in Milledgeville, Georgia, on May 27, 1974, the daughter of Robert Taylor.
+She graduated from South Forsyth High School in Cumming, Georgia, in 1992, and the University of Georgia with a Bachelor of Business Administration in 1996.

-In statements made in 2019 and on February 4, 2021, in a House floor speech, explaining her position on gun rights and school shootings, Greene alluded to being affected by a September 1990 incident at her high school, in which an armed student held 53 students hostage for over five hours.
+In statements made in 2019 and in a February 4, 2021 House floor speech, Greene explained her position on gun rights and school shootings.
+In those remarks, she alluded to being affected by a September 1990 incident at her high school in which an armed student held 53 students hostage for over five hours.